Updated August 6, 2020 at 1 p.m. PST.

 PALOMAR HEALTH ACTIONS

-When will elective surgeries begin again?
+When will elective surgeries resume?

 What types of treatment and testing is Palomar Health doing?